Spaced Repetition

 Learning Objectives

-🗣️ Recall: A programming language is a set of rules for writing computer instructions.
+Recall that a programming language is a set of rules for writing computer instructions.
+What would happen if we break those rules?

 Let’s take an example: